CamTheWebGuy/AlamoWebDesign/src/blog/difference-post.md

 image: https://images.unsplash.com/photo-1534972195531-d756b9bfa9f2?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1470&q=80
 imageAlt: Coding
 ---

-### Static Websites (Hand Coded) vs Dynamic Websites (WordPress, Wix, etc.)
+<h3 class="blog-h3">Static Websites (Hand Coded) vs Dynamic Websites (WordPress, Wix, etc.)</h3>

 #### Key Takeaways:

-* Static websites coded from scratch load up to 10 times faster than page builders like WordPress.
+- Static websites coded from scratch load up to 10 times faster than page builders like WordPress.
 If your website takes more than 3 seconds to load, the majority of your visitors will abandon the site, losing customers.
-* Google indexes your website based on how your mobile site performs, and page builder mobile sites are not as optimized, not as fast, not as well built, and often times not 100% responsive, which could hinder your search rankings.
+- Google indexes your website based on how your mobile site performs, and page builder mobile sites are not as optimized, not as fast, not as well built, and often times not 100% responsive, which could hinder your search rankings.
-* My hand-made static sites are coded mobile first, meaning I write the code starting with mobile screens, then adding code for tablet and desktop.
+- My hand-made static sites are coded mobile first, meaning I write the code starting with mobile screens, then adding code for tablet and desktop.
 This makes mobile more responsive, optimized, and incredibly fast to load - improving your website's performance on Google and making sure visitors don't abandon your site.
-* WordPress is notoriously known for its vulnerabilities and needs to be updated regularly to patch security flaws that hackers can use to compromise your website.
+- WordPress is notoriously known for its vulnerabilities and needs to be updated regularly to patch security flaws that hackers can use to compromise your website.
 Hand-made static sites cannot be compromised as easily, and are virtually impenetrable because of their simplicity and lack of entry points to hack.

 In the web development world there are two types of websites - static and dynamic.
 A static site is a site that has only the main building blocks of web development: html, css, and JavaScript.
 There are no databases or functionalities or manipulating data or anything fancy.
 It’s just displaying the page as it was created.
 These three coding languages make up everything you can see on a website and in many cases - is all you need.
 When you load a static site, your browser is what reads and compiles the code for the website and loads it instantly.
 Every user is loading the same exact content.
 And one of the best ways to make a static site is to code it by hand (which is what I do best!) or with a static site generator.